India News | 3 Sharpshooters of Bishnoi-Brar Gang Nabbed in Northwest Delhi | LatestLY

-New Delhi, Sep 11 (PTI) Three sharpshooters of the Lawrence Bishnoi-Goldy Brar gang were arrested here and arms recovered from them, officials said.
+New Delhi, Sep 10 (PTI) The Delhi Police on Saturday arrested three sharpshooters of Lawrance Bishnoi-Goldy Brar gang from near Barwala-Bawana road, officials said.

 Also Read | Delhi Police Assistant Sub-Inspector Yunus Khan Found Dead Inside House on Mir Dard Road.

-The three were nabbed after the Delhi Police laid a trap on the Barwala-Bawana road on Saturday around 4 pm, they said.
+The three were nabbed after police laid a trap near the Helipad on Barwala-Bawana road on Saturday around 4 pm, they said.

-When asked to surrender, the trio fired three to four rounds from their pistols in a bid to escape, police said.
+Despite being warned to surrender, the assailants fired three to four rounds from their pistols in their bid to escape, police said.

 Also Read | Sharad Pawar Re-Elected As President of National Congress Party for 4 Years.